 Exemption 1 exempts matters that are "(A) specifically authorized under criteria established by an Executive order to be kept secret in the interest of national defense or foreign policy and (B) are in fact properly classified pursuant to such Executive order."
 5 U.S.C. § 552(b)(1).
 Executive Order 12958, effective as amended March 25, 2003, provides for classification of national security information.
 Exec.
 Order No. 12958, reprinted as amended by E.O.
 13292 in 50 U.S.C. § 435 [hereinafter E.O.
 12958]; see also Exec.
 Order No. 13292, 68 Fed.
 Reg.
 15315 (Mar.
 28, 2003).
 Pursuant to E.O.
-12958, an agency may classify information within specified categories if the appropriate classification authority "determines that the unauthorized disclosure of the information reasonably could be expected to result in damage to the national security":
+12958, an agency may classify information within specified categories if the appropriate classification authority7 "determines that the unauthorized disclosure of the information reasonably could be expected to result in damage to the national security":

-Sec.
+- Sec.
 1.1.
-Classification Standards. (a) Information may be originally classified under the terms of this order only if all of the following conditions are met:

-(1) an original classification authority is classifying the information;(2) the information is owned by, produced by or for, or is under the control of the United States Government; (3) the information falls within one or more of the categories of information listed in section 1.4 of this order; and information concerning: (a) military plans, weapons systems, or operations; (b) foreign government information; (c) intelligence activities (including special activities), intelligence sources or methods, or cryptology; and (d) foreign relations or foreign activities of the United States, including confidential sources.
+Classification Standards. (a) Information may be originally classified under the terms of this order only if all of the following conditions are met: - (1) an original classification authority is classifying the information; - (2) the information is owned by, produced by or for, or is under the control of the United States Government; - (3) the information falls within one or more of the categories of information listed in section 1.4 of this order; and - (4) the original classification authority determines that the unauthorized disclosure of the information reasonably could be expected to result in damage to the national security, which includes defense against transnational terrorism, and the original classification authority is able to identify or describe the damage. - E.O.
+12958 § 1.1(a).
+Permissible categories of information that may be classified include information concerning: (a) military plans, weapons systems, or operations; (b) foreign government information; (c) intelligence activities (including special activities), intelligence sources or methods, or cryptology; and (d) foreign relations or foreign activities of the United States, including confidential sources.
 Id. § 1.4.
 Information may not be classified to "conceal violations of law," to "prevent embarrassment," or to prevent or delay release of information "that does not require protection":